cs16bimtz/cs16bimtz/README.md

 ## INTRODUÇÃO
 Seja bem vindo ao **Sistema de Acompanhamento da Seleção Complementar - SisASC/16º BI Mtz**.
 O SisASC é um instrumento de gestão e controle e foi concebido para ser a ferramenta de coleta de dados dos conscritos durante a execução da seleção complementar na OM.
-> **Warning**
-> We use caching to decrease the load on our servers (see https://github.com/anuraghazra/github-readme-stats/issues/1471#issuecomment-1271551425).
-Our cards have a default cache of 4 hours (14400 seconds).
-Also, note that the cache is clamped to a minimum of 4 hours and a maximum of 24 hours.

 > **Note**
 > Top Languages does not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats._